-Email remains a major communication method in different workplaces, especially when considering incoming messages from customers or stakeholders.
-Team members and employees work collaboratively across departments, locations, and time zones, and they need a conducive and collaborative environment to function at optimal levels.
+Email remains a major communication method in different workplaces, especially when considering incoming messages from customers.
+Team members and employees work collaboratively across departments, locations, and time zones, and they need a conducive and collaborative environment to do their jobs efficiently.

 This is where shared mailboxes come in.